-What exactly is being built?
+What exactly has been built?

 What is the timeframe for the project?

-Will classes be affected by the construction?
+Will classes be affected by the tower renovation?

 While some construction noise is unavoidable, we are making every effort to minimize disruptions during class hours.
-Also, the noisiest work has largely been done during summers, intersession, and off-hours.

 How is this project being paid for?
 Will it impact tuition?